raymondli-me/perceptionML/README.md

 Built with ❤️ for researchers, data scientists, and anyone curious about how language shapes our world.

-*PerceptionML: Exploring perception at variable resolutions.*
+*PerceptionML: Understanding the why in AI perception.*